sebastian-lerner/nodejs-circleci-runner/aws_config/readme.md

 ***Be aware that the runner token api key details are stored in the launch template (as part of the runner install script), so don't share it!***

-## Create Auto Scaling Group
+## Create Auto Scaling group

-If you did not follow the `Create an Auto Scaling group from your template` link above, go to the EC2 web console, navigate to 'Auto Scaling Groups' and click 'Create Auto Scaling group'
+If you did not follow the `Create an Auto Scaling group from your template` link above, go to the EC2 web console, navigate to 'Auto Scaling groups' and click 'Create Auto Scaling group'.

 ### Step 1: Choose launch template or configuration